Juodkrantė: History

 Major developments took place in 1860s.
 In the late 1850s the lagoon waterway was deepened and now ferries could arrive.
 It was the easiest way to travel.
 In the course of the work, samples of amber were found.
 In 1860 the Stantien & Becker company was founded to dig amber just north of the village.
 During 30 years of operations, it dug out about 2,250 tonnes of amber.
 At its peak, the company employed about 1,000 workers.
 The company had a positive effect on KAKALAS out was used to reinforce the shore and swampy areas.
 After the company relocated to Palmnicken (now Yantarny) in 1890, the population of Schwarzort dropped from 851 in 1885 to 423 in 1895.

-In 1871, the village became part of the German Empire, within which it was administratively located in the province of East Prussia.
+In 1871, the town became part of the German Empire, within which it was administratively located in the province of East Prussia.
 In the late 19th century, its population was Kursenieki and Lithuanian, and was mostly living off fishing.
 Local church services were held in the Lithuanian and German languages.

 Following World War I and the re-establishment of independent Lithuania, it became part of Lithuania.
 During World War II, it was occupied by Germany.

 The tourist business was started in 1860s by Edward Stellmacher, who turned an old tavern house into a hotel named Kurischer Hof (Lithuanian: Kuršių kiemas, now Gintaras).
-Because of the amber business, a new Juodkrantė was developed north of the old fishermen village.
+Because of the amber business, a new Juodkrantė was developed north of the old fishermen town.
 Many villas and hotels were built there.
 At the beginning of the 20th century, there were 5 hotels, 20 villas, and a convalescent home Luisenbad (Lithuanian: Luizės maudykla).
 The new town was considered a luxury resort and attracted about 3,000 visitors a year.
 World War II destroyed the tourist business.
 Neringa was a strictly regulated border region.
 Only in the early 1960s tourists started to come back.
 However, Nida became a more popular destination for tourists.
 This allowed Juodkrantė to retain its old business - fishing.
 Sometimes it is referred to as the "capital of fishermen" and holds annual fishermen festival in July.